-Before teaching Lesson 1, you should decide how to deal with the issues covered in the chapter Getting Started: the installation of software and the downloading of lesson files to the students' computers.
-You may wish to prepare course and library folders for your students before the first lesson begins, or have students work through this procedure at the beginning of Lesson 1.
+Before teaching Lesson 1, you should decide how to deal with the issues covered in the chapter Getting Started: the installation of software and downloading of lesson files to the students' computers, as well as setting up to work with Lightroom mobile.

+You may wish to prepare course and library folders for your students before the first lesson begins, or have students work through these procedures at the beginning of Lesson 1.